Wladimir Klitschko vs. Calvin Brock: Background

-After stopping Chris Byrd to win his first major world title Wladimir Klitschko had risen to the top the The Ring rankings as the best heavyweight in the world.
+After stopping Chris Byrd to win his first major world title Wladimir Klitschko had risen to the top of The Ring rankings as the best heavyweight in the world.
 By August it was reported that both No. 2 ranked Calvin Brock and 3-division champion James Toney had turned down offers to face him After efforts to fight WBC champion Oleg Maskaev and former Lineal champion Shannon Briggs, fell through, Brook accepted an improved offer in September to face Klitschko on 11 November.
 Speaking after the bout was signed Klitschko's adviser Shelly Finkel said "Brock is a better fight for the public, anyway.
 If Wladimir knocks Briggs right out, Briggs was a bum.
 If Briggs gives him a hard time, they'll say Klitschko's not that good.
 It was a very hard thing to do, either way.
 Brock is a fresh face and an undefeated top contender.
 It's a good fight.
 There is nothing negative about it."
-The manager for WBO heavyweight champion Sergei Liakhovich, Ivailo Gotzev expressed disapointment saying "I think HBO is making a bad decision with this fight.
+The manager for WBO heavyweight champion Sergei Liakhovich, Ivailo Gotzev expressed disappointment saying "I think HBO is making a bad decision with this fight.
 They are taking a step backwards.
 HBO and Shelly Finkel should be ashamed of running Briggs out of this fight.
 Calvin Brock does not deserve to be in this fight.
 He's going to be gone in 60 seconds.
 It wont even be a fight.
 He's a smart kid, a nice kid, but should not be in the title fight against Klitschko."
 Liakhovich would later sign to face Briggs on 4 November.

 Speaking at the pre fight press conference Klitschko admitted that he didn't yet feel like a true champion saying "I don't consider myself a champion as in Muhammad Ali, Lennox Lewis, Rocky Marciano and Joe Louis, everybody is looking for a real Heavyweight Champion; not just one of four."
 Brook told the conference "I will go out and box accordingly to not get hit and to hit him, then if the knockout comes, it comes.
 If it don't, I will win a decision.
 The heavyweight division is stacked with a bunch of talent.
 It's not weak, definitely not weak.
 The division is pretty strong and that's why the title keeps changing hands."
 Klitschko was a 4 to 1 favourite to win although there were those predicting that Brock would take advantage of the champion perceived chin and stamina issues.